-There are many different types of mortgages that our solicitors deal with, including Buy-to-Let-Mortgages, Re-mortgages, Commercial Mortgages, situations where Transfers of Equity are involved, as well as Equity Release.
+There are many different types of mortgages that our lawyers deal with, including Buy-to-Let-Mortgages, Re-mortgages, Commercial Mortgages, situations where Transfers of Equity are involved, as well as Equity Release.

 We have an expert team of mortgage lawyers who are on hand to offer extensive legal advice, ensuring that the entire process is smooth and efficient.